AnkitJha16/Movie_app_Popcorn/README.md

-# UsePopCorn
+# PopCorn

-usePopcorn is a React App that allows users to search for movies, view details of movies, rate movies and bookmarking it to their personal watch list.
+Popcorn is a React App that allows users to search for movies, view details of movies, rate movies and bookmarking it to their personal watch list.

 ## Project details

-usePopcorn allows users to search for movies, view details, and keep track of their watch history.
+Popcorn allows users to search for movies, view details, and keep track of their watch history.
 It utilizes the [OMDb](https://www.omdbapi.com/) API to fetch movie data.

 ## Features